Robert Mardini: Awards and recognition

 In 2020, he received the EPFL Alumni Award, a distinction awarded to former graduates who have led exceptional careers, "in recognition of his skills, strategic vision, and commitment, which have shaped a distinguished career within one of the most essential international organizations, thereby directly contributing to the protection of human lives around the world."

-In 2021, Robert Mardini was elected life member of the Swiss Academy of Engineering Sciences - SATW, "in recognition of his ability to mobilize his teams to provide effective emergency aid to victims of major armed conflicts."
+In 2021, Robert Mardini was elected a life member of the Swiss Academy of Engineering Sciences - SATW, "in recognition of his ability to mobilize his teams to provide effective emergency aid to victims of major armed conflicts."

-Robert Mardini has been a member of the EPFL Strategic advisory board since 2022.
+Robert Mardini has been a member of the EPFL Strategic Advisory Board since 2022.

 He was appointed an Executive in Residence of the IMD International Institute for Management Development in Lausanne in January 2024.

 Personal life

 Mardini has dual Lebanese and Swiss citizenship.
 He is married and has two daughters.